devHeadset/licky/README.txt

 I do plan on changing the api, and also adding a sort of sync with ncspot, but that will be in a later date.

+Licky, by default, will output this "uglier" version, however, if you parse --prettify (-p), it will use ncurses to make the lyrics a bit more.. appealing.

 I will, however, add a TODO section on this readme, for features that I plan to add.
 Even though this was meant to be a simpler tool.